Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Causes

-- Warped brake discs from overheating
+- Warped brake discs from overheating, particularly after heavy mountain use

-- Loose wheel bearings affecting disc runout
+- Loose wheel bearings affecting disc runout measurement

-- Poor quality brake disc installation
+- Poor quality or incorrectly torqued disc installation

 Solution

-- Disc resurfacing: Machine discs if within thickness limits
+- Disc resurfacing: Machine discs if within thickness limits and runout is within spec

 DIY Difficulty: Hard | Time: 3-4 hours